wjhnow/Hugotest/content/page/about.md

 ---

 ### About WJH.now
-The internet is full of news.
-We do the weird stuff.
-Science, space, and tech facts you didn’t know you needed.

 Look, the internet is loud.
 Every day there's a new gadget, a new space photo, a new "scientists say".